MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/contact-us.md

 # Contact Edge extension support

+## Contact us for any issues or feedback

-For any issues related to certification write to us at support [here][ExtensionsSupportForm].
+1. For any issues related to certification write to us at support [here][ExtensionsSupportForm].

-If you have any issues or feedback regarding your publishing experience via Partner Center, write to us at [ext_dev_support@microsoft.com](mailto:ext_dev_support@microsoft.com).
+1. If you have any issues or feedback regarding your publishing experience via Partner Center, write to us at [ext_dev_support@microsoft.com](mailto:ext_dev_support@microsoft.com).

-To feature your extension on a collection on the Edge Add-ons home page - submit a request using [this][CollectionsForm] form.
+1. To feature your extension in a collection on the Edge Add-ons home page - submit a request using [this][CollectionsForm] form.

+## Report abuse and copyright infringement
+1. If you find something in the Edge add-ons store that violates the [Microsoft Edge add-ons store policies][EdgeAddonsPolicies], or trademark or copyright infringement, let us know.
+1. If an extension isn’t working well, let the developer know.
+In the Edge add-ons store, open the item and click **Support**.
+1. To leave a rating or feedback, open an item in the Edge add-ons store and click **Reviews**.

+### Report abuse
+1. Sign in to the Edge add-ons store.
+1. Click the item you want to report.
+1. In the window that appears, near the bottom right, click **Report Abuse**.
+1. Fill out the form, then click **Submit**.

+### Report copyright or trademark infringement
+If you think an item in the Edge add-ons store violates a copyright or trademark, fill out [this][EdgeInfringmentReport] form.
+Our team will review your report and take any necessary action.

 <!-- links -->